 - A water bottle(s)

 - Two NUT-FREE snacks

 - Nutritious NUT-FREE Lunch

 - Sunscreen

 - Bug repellent

 - Two clean face masks each day to have one as a backup.
 Face masks will be required when social distancing is not possible.

 - Hand sanitizer in a small container.
-There will be sanitizing stations around the farm, but please send your child with enough for each day to use around meals, on the trails, etc.
+We will have sanitizing stations, but please send your child with enough for each day to use around meals, on the trails, etc.